 - Comment on how the university's nomination of the candidate promotes the recruitment of new foreign or Canadian candidates to Canadian universities.

-- If the candidate has completed a previous degree within your institution, provide an explanation as to why the university believes it is in the candidate’s best interest to stay at the same university.
+- If the candidate has completed a previous degree within your university, provide an explanation as to why the university believes it is in the candidates best interest to stay at the same university.